jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 ![](/images/post_b.png)

-You can see that whenever we wandered into the second component, we'd swiftly wind up jumping back out of it:
+You can see that whenever we wandered into the rightmost component, we'd swiftly wind up jumping back out of it:

 ![](/images/post_b_ts.png)